 Frequently Asked Questions

 When space is available, Chapelgate Christian Academy (CCA) is happy to accept international students who meet entrance requirements.
-International students are typically admitted to CCA at the beginning of the school year in late August.
-CCA admits international students 8-12th grade.
+International students typically apply to CCA in the late fall and early spring for admittance to the following school year which begins in late August.
+Chapelgate admits international students 9-12th grade.

 To be considered for admission to CCA, international students must submit the items listed below to the Admissions Office.